Upward-Spiral-Science/claritycontrol/code/clarity_roi/README.md

 1. The program will run for a long time before finish, so you may use screen command to hold a session.
 Detach it while it's running.
 2. The data mat-files are generated from the annotation .nrrd file and clarity .tif files, it use matlab v7.3 format with compression.
 They are much smaller than the original data files.
+3. The features extracted are stored into a csv file for each of the brains.
+Each row contains features computed from each ROI.
+The data in each raw contains 12 features computed in 13 directions, plus the mean, std and roi_ID, so there are 12*13+3 columns.